 Both Have Android TV — What's Different

 X-plore is one of the few file managers that genuinely supports Android TV with a remote-navigable interface.
 AnExplorer also has a full Android TV version (tested on Nvidia Shield, Fire TV Stick 4K, Google TV devices).
-The difference:
+The differences matter depending on your setup:

 |---|---|---|